ValeriyAndreevichPushkarev/ShadowZone/README.md

 And, 50 mw laser can provide enought light to compute almost anything (optics, km's of optics).

 No coherence, no headache with all other.

+**Use less logical elements that your bitness.
+Always keep in mind activity factor.**

 ## TODO: ##